When Microsoft Access Math Doesn't Add Up

 All rights reserved.

-Originally published in Smart Access October 1997, Revised April 2006,
+Originally published in Smart Access October 1997 by

-All versions of Microsoft Access (and Excel, Visual Basic, C++,
+All versions of Microsoft Access (and Excel, VBA, Visual Basic 6, C++,

-and .NET) share quirks that can result in inaccurate mathematical
+and C# and VB.NET in Visual Studio .NET) share quirks that can result in inaccurate mathematical

 calculations in both code and queries.
 Understanding these issues will

 help you avoid unnecessary headaches when the numbers you generate donít

 You'd think that today, software programs like Microsoft Access would

 handle mathematical calculations properly.
 For the most part Access,